joelbm24/edi/README.txt

-edi is a Go implementation of the ED editor
+edi (pronounced "eddy") stands for ED Improved edi is a Go implementation of the ED editor

-edi (pronounced "eddy") stands for ED Improved
+The Goal of this project is to develop a full ed implementation in Go as well as add more features.

+TODO's:
+    - write tests
+    - implement an erroring system
+    - save txt into a buffer
+    - save the buffer into a file
+    - implement some basic commands